pascalr/admin/docs/grant_application.md

 Before working on my project, I was working as an electromechanic.
 So I am used to repair all sorts of things and I understand how frustrating it is when you can't find schematics or spare parts for something you bought.
 I want my project to not only be open-source, but to be open-hardware.
 I want to make schematics and part lists available so people will always be able to repair their machine.

 I not only want the product to be open, I want the company to be open too.

-I want my company to freely share the salary of each employee.
-I understand why companies hide this data.
-It allows to underpay employees because they can't complain if they don't know they are making less than their peers.
-Also, it can avoid some jaleousy.
-But I think people eventually find out anyway and it makes them not only jaleous but frustated.
-I much prefer to be open and upfront.
-Every position in the company would have a set salary.
-This brings it's set of issues, but it is a must in my book.

 I learnt about your grant through FarmBot on their series A article[1].
 I though it was really cool of them to be open about the way the company evolved and their status.
 They even shared sales, capitalization and their business plan.
 I would like to do the same.